Public Limited Companies – PLC

 There is substantial prestige in having PLC at the end of your company name, and if you require this, we can incorporate a public limited company for you.

-With a PLC, there are capital requirements to adhere to and two directors are required.
-If necessary, we can tailor the company's main objects to suit specific requirements.
+With a PLC, there are capital requirements to adhere to, two directors and company secretary are required.
+We will tailor the company’s main objects to suit specific requirements.

 A PLC must have a capital of £50,000 and at least 25% (£12,500) of this minimum value must be fully paid before the Registrar of Companies can issue a certificate for Commencement of Trading.
 This certificate must be issued before the company commences any business transactions.

 A PLC status can be valuable if the company:

 - Is to trade its shares to the public

 The primary difference between Public Limited Company (PLC) and a Private Limited Company (Ltd) is the Public Company’s shares may be offered for sale to the general public.